SHARK_64.jpg

 2020 - Present

-Co-Chair, StAR Project Research Working Group
+Chair, StAR Project Research Working Group

-Senior Research Fellow, University of the Sunshine Coast & Biopixel Oceans Foundation
+Senior Research Fellow, Biopixel Oceans Foundation & University of the Sunshine Coast

 • DAVID APARICI PLAZA